go-gorm/gorm.io/pages/docs/conventions.md

 ## `ID` as Primary Key

-GORM use field with name `ID` as priamry key by default.
+GORM use field with name `ID` as primary key by default.

 ```go
 type User struct {